I blame the Violet Quill.

-5. A Boy's Own Story (Edmund White, 1982): the boy lives in the Village, but goes back home to come out to his wealthy relatives, who are shocked.
+5. A Boy's Own Story (Edmund White, 1982): the sophisticated, indolent young hedonist lives in the Village, but goes back home to come out to his wealthy relatives, who are shocked.

 6. Nights in Aruba (Andrew Holleran, 1983).
-Don't be fooled: the boy lives in the Village, but goes back home to come out to his wealthy relatives, who are shocked.
+Don't be fooled: the sophisticated, indolent young hedonist lives in the Village, but goes back home to come out to his wealthy relatives, who are shocked.

 7. The Family of Max Desir (Robert Ferro, 1983).
-Max lives in the Village, but goes back home to try to reconcile with his wealthy relatives, who disowned him when he came out.
+Max is a wealthy, sophisticated, indolent young hedonist who lives in the Village, but goes back home to try to reconcile with his wealthy relatives, who disowned him when he came out.

 And very, very insular.
-No one working class or poor, few racial minorities, and no one who doesn't live in the Village or on Fire Island.
+No one working class or poor (even middle class is rare), few racial minorities except as fetishes ("I'm in the mood for an Oriental tonight!"), and no one who doesn't live in the Village or on Fire Island.

 Gay people simply do not exist elsewhere.